- Problem

 Outcomes

-- Public track defined for gathering cleared credentials, maps, dashboards, lab notes, and course artifacts.
+- Public track defined for cleared credentials, maps, dashboards, lab notes, and course artifacts.

 - Keeps the next technical chapter visible without claiming every proof artifact is ready.

-- Separates verified public evidence from private or still-under-review material.
+- Verified public evidence stays separated from private or still-under-review material.

 Lessons